GustavePate/lycheesync/README.md

 The configuration file is straight-forward.
-Simply enter your Lychee DB configuration. publicAlbum should be set to 1 if you want to make public all your photos.
+Simply enter your Lychee DB configuration. publicAlbum should be set to 1 if you want to make public all your photos. excludeAlbums is a list of patterns which albums not to include.
+The example below will not import the album `/home/snowden/albums/secret` and any directory named `.DAV` or `temp`:

 ```json